Nexosis/nexosis.github.io/_guides/MissingValues.md

 </tr>
 </table>

 We're missing the data for the 16th.
 This missing data could be an important indicator of the trend from that point.
-Of course, the more values which are missing the greater the effect.
+Of course, the more values which are missing, the greater the effect.

-The Nexosis API makes an inference here when there is a gap between observed values and imputes (creates values) zeroes for the gap at the appropriate interval.
+The Nexosis API makes an inference when there is a gap between observed values, and imputes (creates values) zeroes for the gap at the appropriate interval.
 In other words, the modified dataset on which we would run predictions would be:
 <table>
 <th>Timestamp</th>
 <th>Value</th>